Ethiopian New Year

 The Symbol of Meskel Daisies and the Bright Ethiopian Landscape

-One of the most iconic symbols of Enkutatash is the blooming of the Meskel daisies, locally known as Adey Abeba.
+One of the most iconic symbols of Enkutatash is the blooming of the Meskel daisies, locally known as Adey Abeba, generally translated as Ethiopian new year flower.
 These bright yellow flowers cover the Ethiopian highlands, lending a vibrant, festive touch to the landscapes and inspiring hope for the new year.
 The flowers’ blooming signals the transition from the rainy season to a drier, sunnier period, reflecting nature’s renewal alongside the cultural celebration.
 Families often pick or purchase bunches of these daisies to adorn their homes, giving a festive and symbolic touch to the celebration.

 Ethiopian New Year Music